 If you have a certificate from a reputable diamond grading lab such as the GIA, you can reference this document to find your diamond’s exact fluorescence.
 If you have a jeweler’s appraisal for your diamond that includes fluorescence, take their grading with a grain of salt.

-In reputable labs, expert gemologists assess a diamond’s fluorescence in a highly controlled environment with UV spectrum lights and a master set of fluorescent diamonds to best determine a diamond’s grade.
+In reputable labs, expert gemologists assess a diamond’s fluorescence in a highly controlled environment with UV lights and a master set of fluorescent diamonds to best determine a diamond’s grade.
 Reports from jewelers can be subjective as they depend on the specific jeweler’s skill, environment and tools.

-How to upgrade my diamond
+How to sell a diamond